DefinitionBy Mayo Clinic Staff

-The diaphragm is a birth control (contraceptive) device that prevents sperm from entering the uterus.
+The diaphragm is a birth control (contraceptive) device that helps prevent sperm from entering the uterus.
 The diaphragm is a small, reusable rubber or silicone cup with a flexible rim that covers the cervix.
-Before sex, the diaphragm is inserted deep into the vagina so part of the rim fits snugly behind the pubic bone.
-The diaphragm is effective at preventing pregnancy only when used with spermicide.

-- Cates W, et al. Vaginal barriers and spermicides.
-In: Hatcher RA, et al. Contraceptive Technology.
+- Hatcher RA, et al. Contraceptive Technology.
 20th ed.
-New York, N.Y.: Ardent Media, Inc.; 2011:391.
+New York, N.Y.: Ardent Media; 2011:391.

 - Barrier methods of contraception: Diaphragm, sponge, cervical cap and condom.
 Washington D.C.
 American College of Obstetricians and Gynecologists.
 2014.

 - Barbieri RL.
 Barrier contraception: Diaphragm. http://www.uptodate.com/home.
 Accessed Nov.
 13, 2014.